Lee remains a major hurricane, unleashes heavy waves on northern Caribbean

 Last week, Lee strengthened from a Category 1 storm to a Category 5 storm in just one day.

-“We had the perfection conditions for a hurricane: warm waters and hardly any wind shear,” said Lee Ingles, a forecaster with the National Weather Service in San Juan.
+“We had the perfect conditions for a hurricane: warm waters and hardly any wind shear,” said Lee Ingles, a forecaster with the National Weather Service in San Juan.

 By Saturday night, it had slowed to a Category 2 hurricane but began restrengthening Sunday.
 Lee is expected to strengthen further in the upcoming days and then weaken again, the U.S. National Hurricane Center said.